S'pore shares inch up, tracking overnight gains on Wall Street

 Keppel Corp and Sembcorp Marine were among the most active, after they announced on Thursday that they were exploring a potential merger of Sembcorp Marine and Keppel Offshore & Marine.

-Keppel Corp rose 5.7 per cent to $5.40 and topped the STI performance table, while SembMarine, which also proposed a rights issue, saw its shares plunge 27.2 per cent to 13.9 cents on trade of almost a billion.
+Keppel Corp rose 5.7 per cent to $5.40 and topped the STI performance table, while Sembmarine, which also proposed a rights issue, saw its shares fall 27.2 per cent to 13.9 cents on trade of almost a billion.

 Elsewhere in Asia, key indices in Japan, South Korea, Malaysia and Hong Kong ended higher, tracking overnight gains on Wall Street amid optimism over a bipartisan infrastructure agreement in the US.